hashicorp/terraform-provider-ultradns/README.md

 	  baseurl  = "${var.ULTRADNS_BASEURL}"
 	}
 	```
-- Initialize the plugin using "terraform init" command
+- Initialize the plugin using `terraform init` command

 Developing the Provider
 ---------------------------

-If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (version 1.14+ is *required*).
-You'll also need to correctly setup a [GOPATH](http://golang.org/doc/code.html#GOPATH), as well as adding `$GOPATH/bin` to your `$PATH`.
+If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (version 1.14+ is **required**).
+You'll also need to setup a [GOPATH](http://golang.org/doc/code.html#GOPATH), as well as adding `$GOPATH/bin` to your `$PATH`

 To compile the provider, run `go build -o terraform-provider-ultradns`.
-This will build the provider and put the provider binary in current directory.
+This will build the provider and put the provider binary in current directory

-In order to test the provider, you can simply run `make test`.
+In order to test the provider, you can simply run `make test`

 ```sh
 $ make test
 ```

-In order to run the full suite of Acceptance tests, run `make testacc`.
+In order to run the full suite of Acceptance tests, run `make testacc`

-- *Note:* Acceptance tests create real resources, and often cost money to run.
+- *Note:* Acceptance tests create real resources, and often cost money to run

 - *Note:* "{terraform_plugin_directory}" is the `terraform.d` directory where we will place the binaries